oumsofiane1/la_programming/meetup02/README.md

 of Goodrich and Kloss.
 This structure supports the get(i,x) and set(i,x) operations in constant time and add(i,x) and remove(i) in O(√n) time.
-These running times are similar to what can be achieved with the more careful implementation of a RootishArrayStack discussed in
+These running times are similar to what can be achieved with the more careful implementation of a RootishArrayStack discussed in constant time per operation*

 Exercise 2.1.
 The List method addAll(i,c) inserts all elements of the Collection c into the list at position i.
 (The add(i,x) method is a special case where c = {x}.)
-Explain why, for the data structures in this chapter, it is not efficient to implement addAll(i,c) by repeated calls to add(i,x).
+Explain why, for the data structures (Array-Based Lists), it is not efficient to implement addAll(i,c) by repeated calls to add(i,x).
 Design and implement a more efficient implementation.